ZenoNex/Gyroidic-Sparse-Covariance-Flux-Reasoner/docs/SYSTEM_ARCHITECTURE.md

 ### 7.4 Agent Smith Extractable Protocol (Phase 6.4 Update)
 The architecture functionally severs the **Substrate** (TailSlayer silicon) from the **Syntax** (crystallized inference).
 *   **Irreplaceable World**: The PyOpenCL `t_RFC` hardware latency dictates the global physical bounds of the `ResonanceCavity`.
 This specific continuous state cannot be transferred between servers (silicon sovereignty).
 *   **Extractable Agent**: When internal reasoning paradoxes align with the `ContextAwareQuantizer` and achieve **GLYPHLOCK**, they collapse into discrete integer forms.
-The `DyadFossilizer.export_agent_smith()` system exports this structural algebra (CRT residue tuples, prime-ladder frequencies, Betti topological invariants) as a pure portable JSON payload (`soliton_smith.json`), allowing independent sub-routines to be copied natively between any gyroid architecture.
+The `DyadFossilizer.export_agent_smith()` system exports this structural algebra (CRT residue tuples, prime-ladder frequencies, Betti topological invariants) as a pure portable .pt payload (`soliton_smith.pt`), allowing independent sub-routines to be copied natively between any gyroid architecture.

 ### 7.5 Confabulation Gravity Wells (Phase 6.5 Update)
 The system leverages previously fossilized multi-modal dyads (text, audio harmonics, video breather modes) as explicit geometric targets for state recovery.